 - Network Video Recorders (NVRs) – Avigilon NVRs include pre-installed ACC™ software, high-performance recording technology, and a three-year Avigilon warranty with dedicated support

-The Avigilon surveillance solution provides higher image quality and performance at a lower cost of ownership than previously installed systems.
+The Avigilon security solution provides higher image quality and performance at a lower cost of ownership than previously installed systems.
 By utilizing Avigilon 5K (16 MP) HD Pro cameras in their parking areas, it allows operators to cover the same area in greater detail with fewer cameras installed.

-With the adoption of Avigilon surveillance solutions, Arabian Centres met all security compliance laws across Saudi Arabia.
+With the adoption of Avigilon security solutions, Arabian Centres met all security compliance laws across Saudi Arabia.
 Avigilon cameras provide the image detail and quality that police required, and Arabian Centres passed their inspections without issue.